Ranging Sensor Fusion in LISA Data Processing: Treatment of Ambiguities, Noise, and On-Board Delays in LISA Ranging Observables: Ranging measurements

 \subsection{Sideband ranging (SBR)}

-For the purpose of in-band clock noise reduction in the INReP, a clock noise transfer between the SC is implemented \cite{Heinzel-Ranging}: the \SI{80}{\mega\hertz} PMC signals are up-converted to $\nu^{\text{m}}_{l}=\SI{2.400}{\giga\hertz}$ and $\nu^{\text{m}}_{r}=\SI{2.401}{\giga\hertz}$ for left and right-handed MOSAs, respectively (see \cref{fig:LISA-Notation} for the definition of left and right-handed MOSAs).
-The EOMs phase-modulate the carriers with the up-converted PMC signals, thereby creating clock sidebands.\footnote{We focus on the first order upper clock sidebands, because the lower sidebands contain almost the same information.} We show below that the beatnotes between these clock sidebands constitute a pseudorange observable.
+For the purpose of in-band clock noise correction in the INReP, a clock noise transfer between the SC is implemented \cite{Heinzel-Ranging}: the \SI{80}{\mega\hertz} PMC signals are upconverted to $\nu^{\text{m}}_{l}=\SI{2.400}{\giga\hertz}$ and $\nu^{\text{m}}_{r}=\SI{2.401}{\giga\hertz}$ for left and right-handed MOSAs, respectively (see \cref{fig:LISA-Notation} for the defi\-nition of left and right-handed MOSAs).
+The EOMs phase-modulate the carriers with the upconverted PMC signals, thereby creating clock sidebands.
+We show below that the beatnotes between these clock sidebands constitute a pseudorange observable.
 Considering on-board delays, the difference between carrier and sideband beatnotes can be written as